Frequently Asked Questions

 Can Webscorer handle a series consisting of multiple races - series winner is determined by combining the results?

-• The results series tool requires the PRO Results subscription which costs USD $75 / year
+• The results series tool requires a PRO subscription

 • You'll time each race as if it is an independent race and post the results to the website